-A man was walking past some elephants at a local circus when he stopped and noticed that these huge magnificent creatures were being held by only a small rope tied to one of their massively strong front legs.
-The man observed that there were no chains and there were no cages keeping these beautiful animals from escaping.
+A man was walking past some elephants at a local circus when he stopped and noticed that these huge magnificent creatures were being held by only a small rope tied to just one of their massively strong front legs.
+The man observed that there were no chains and no cages keeping these beautiful animals from escaping.
 It seemed visually apparent that the elephants could break free at anytime from the rope but for some reason, the elephants did not even try.
 The elephants were just standing there.

 The same man saw one of the trainers nearby and asked why these wonderful and very strong animals just stood there and made no attempt to secure their freedom.
 The trainer replied to the man, “When these elephants are very young and much smaller we used the same size rope to tie their leg down and, at that young age, it was a strong enough rope to hold them and keep them from breaking free and escaping.
 The young elephant tries again and again to free itself but lacks the strength at that time to succeed.

 Sadly these elephants spent their lifetime a prisoner by the circus and were held captive by only a short, small piece of rope tied to one of their front legs.
 These animals were actually prisoners of their own minds, not of the rope.

 These types of short motivational stories actually have a profound meaning to them, don't they?
 Can you see it?
 I must add in here a quote by Thomas Edison:

 How many of us are like these elephants?
 We go through our lives believing that we cannot do something only because we failed at one time or many times.
 Some of us learn too late that failure is actually Life teaching us something we need to learn.
 We have to learn the lesson that just because we were not successful the first time does not mean that the next time will reveal the same.
 Good thing Edison did not give up.

 J.K.
 Rowling is an inspiration to each and every one of us that no matter where you are in life and no matter what your checking account balance says, you and I have the same ability as she.
 The "secret" is to find that ability, that God given gift, that special talent that sets you apart from the masses.

 J.K.
 Rowling knew she always wanted to be a writer but it wasn't until a failed marriage and being jobless with a dependent child did she begin to focus on her writing.
-She said she found this time in her life liberating allowing her to spend time on the writing of the Harry Potter book that she had already begun writing.
+She said she found this time in her life liberating allowing her to spend time on the Harry Potter book that she had already begun writing.

 The original idea for Harry Potter came to J.K.
 Rowling while she was delayed for four hours on a train ride.
 She wrote her first Harry Potter ideas on a napkin.

-When I was at the end of my "rope" in certain life situations, I realized that my fate was only doom if I did not try just one more time.
-I had the choice of giving up and succumbing to the one that held me down or to gather every ounce of energy and courage that I had inside of me to try again one more time.
+When I was at the end of my "rope" in a certain life situation, I realized that my fate was only doom if I did not try just one more time.
+I had the choice of giving up and succumbing to the one that held me down or to gather every ounce of energy and courage I had inside of me to try again one more time.
 It was only then, did I personally break free.

 We at Motivational Good Reads are here for you and we know where the ladder stands still.
 Let us assist you on your flight to reach the stars by climbing up the infamous ladder one step at a time.
-Only then can you break free from the ropes that hold you and soar high up in the clouds where only goodness and soft light emerges.
+Only then can you break free from the ropes that hold you and soar high up in the clouds where only goodness and soft white light emerges.